-By default the password protection will be disabled and both the operator icon and the power user icon are visible to the user as shown on the right.
+By default the password protection will be disabled and both the operator icon and the power user icon are visible to the user.
 If password protection is enabled the two icons would disappear.
 The keypad can be used to type the appropriate password to gain access to the respective screen.
 Once the password is authenticated the respective icon would appear and touching the icon would provide access to the appropriate screen.